 A Board Certification is not just a mark of excellence because it is on a voluntary basis and assures you that the doctor you’ve chosen cares about you and your community’s well-being.

-Contact Charles Evans Center Today To Learn More!
+Contact CEC Health Center Today To Learn More!

 Our doctors understand that seeking treatment may be a scary prospect, but because we care, you will be led through every step of the treatment process.
 For more information about what we do, contact our office today and book your appointment to get the best care for you!

 Am I Sick or Do I Have Spring Allergies?

 With Spring coming up, we get to look forward to nice weather and beautiful flowers.
 However, with Spring comes Spring allergies!
 Spring allergies can be incredibly uncomfortable and annoying.
 They cause you to experience a runny nose, itchy eyes, and a sore throat.
 These symptoms can also be indicative of other things such as the common cold.
 CEC Health Center a pediatrician in westbury that accepts Medicaid and can help you tell the difference between spring allergies and other illnesses.